Two women in front of shelves in a grocery store.

 Approach

-The engagement focuses on four key thematic areas:
+The programme focuses on three key thematic areas:

 Additional information